diddyjax19/NestIT-Phonestore/README.md

  ## Navigation Bar
  ![](./readmeImages/navigationBar.png)

- * The navigation menu consists of Logo-text, register and Log In.
+ * The navigation menu consists of Logo-text,Categories,About,contact, Log In and Create Account.
 By clicking on the Logo, the user can always return to the Home page.
- If the User is new, he will have to register, and if the User already exists, he can easily Log In to his recipe page.
-When the User login, some links on the navigation bar will change, and the user will be able to see the recipe library, add a new recipe and Log Out.
+ If the User is new, he will have to register, and if the User already exists, he can easily Log In to his Nestit webpage.
+When the User login, some links on the navigation bar will change, and the user will be able to see the cart and My Account.

  ![](./readmeImages/navigationaBarToRegister.png)